nuxeo/FunkLoad/README.txt

 * Advanced test runner with many command line options:

-  - green/red color mode
+  - set the target server url
   - display the fetched page in real time in your browser
   - debug mode
+  - green/red color mode

 * Turn a functional test into a load test, just by invoking the bench runner you can identify scalability and performance problems.

-* Detail bench report in ReST or html containing:
+* Detail bench report in ReST or HTML (PDF via ps2pdf) containing:

   - bench configuration
   - tests, pages, requests stats and charts.
+  - 5 slowest requests
   - servers cpu usage, load average, memory/swap usage and network traffic charts.
+  - http error summary list

 * Easy test customization using configuration file or command line options.